fyngyrz/NWS-Temperature/README.md

 exist in all these regions, so the weather everywhere needs to be known in order that one doesn't go outside to catch mice and find one's ears and tail exposed to unacceptably low temperatures.

+I find the whole thing inconsistantly consistent, which is consistent with my general impression of pretty much everything the USG is involved in.

 ## Configuration